 Use the breakout ethernet command to divide the ports into sub-ports when a breakout cable is attached.

-By default, all main 40 Gbps ports are configured to come up in 40 Gbps mode.
 Once ports are cabled for breakout, configure the ports using the breakout ethernet command at the global configuration level.

 You should remove any interface-level configuration before configuring breakout.